Module 16: Compression

 A Linear layer with shape (512, 256) undergoes 80% magnitude pruning.
 How many weights remain active?

-This is why sparsity creates memory savings - 80% of parameters are literally zero!
+This is why sparsity creates memory savings — 80% of the parameters are literally zero.

 Q2: Compression Ratio Analysis